Babak-Chalacki/Project-Roxxon/README.md

 - Php
 - MySQL , SQL

-2. Open the index.html file in your favorite browser.

 ## Contributing
 We welcome contributions from the Marvel community to make Roxxon even better.
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.